jcesarap/Hello_TUI/README.md

 > Low level.

 ## 🧩 Overview
 - "Simplified" wrapper around `ncurses`.
 - Meant for TUIs.
 - Uses grid for output, ASCII art.

+## 📚 Assignment
+- Read word
+- Read where to show word on 25,80 dimensions (and show)
+- Loop until all letters are ×
+- Read a letter
+    - If exists on word, change letter to ×
+       - Otherwise warn

 ## ⏱️ Pending
 - Before anything else: Use ncurses directly without wrappers.